nneesshh/behaviac4lua/README.md

 - Add json plugin to help debug
 - Enum is not fullly supported yet
 - Bson format is prefered, then the json format, does not support other formats
-- Set debugger.lua "enable_debugger = true" to enable debugger
+- Set debugger.lua "enable_debugger = true" to enable debugger(online debugging only, NO offline debugging through log file)

 ## Special Thanks